EvertVersteeg/Imagine-IoT/9 Nucleo boards/NUCLEO-L476RG/1c Lighthouse flashing LED (STM32CubeIDE)/README.md

 * This type of flashing is identified as GpFI(2) in maritime lighthouse lights.
 * Onboard LED: PA5
 * External LED: PA5
-* Clocks to default 80MHz
+* Clocks to default 80MHz with internal 8MHz crystal
 *
 * Description:
 *